Free Digital & Employability Skills

 - Access to lesson plans and activities

-There is no cost for eligible schools to take part – simply check the eligibility requirements below and complete the expression of interest form here.
+There is no cost for eligible schools/groups to take part – simply check the eligibility requirements below and complete the expression of interest form here.

-Please note: In the event of oversubscription, consideration will be given to selecting schools that reflect the wider demographic profile of Belfast as well as Urban Village areas across Belfast and Derry~Londonderry
+Please note: In the event of oversubscription, consideration will be given to selecting schools/groups that reflect the wider demographic profile of Belfast as well as Urban Village areas across Belfast and Derry~Londonderry

 EligibilityPlease check the Eligibility and Your Commitment requirements in the drop down menus below.